-This international program is looking for young students from around the world who are passionate for science with the aim of stimulating their scientific talent and promoting their vocation for scientific research.
-During two weeks in July, 132 students from 16 to 18 years old will have the opportunity to work in Barcelona on the science and technology challenges proposed by international research centers located in Catalonia.
+This international program is looking for young students from around the world who are passionate for science and Technology with the aim of stimulating their talent and promoting their vocation for scientific and technological research.
+During two weeks in July, moret han 100 young students from 16 to 18 years old will gather in Barcelona and have the opportunity to work on the science and technology challenges proposed by the scientists and international research centers involved.